 This study will evaluate the feasibility and cost of a new connection across US 1 at Perry Road and Lufkin Road/Schieffelin Road in Apex in order to better inform future project requests through the Statewide Prioritization process.
 This technical study will evaluate feasible alternatives to improve mobility across US 1 in a rapidly-growing area of the region.
 The study is anticipated to provide feasible alternatives for multi-modal crossing of US 1 in this area.
+Modification #1 to this document includes removing dedicated funding to this study due to work being completed by NCDOT in FY 2025.
+Resource allocation to this study in the future will depend on outcomes of that work.

 US 1 Connectivity Study Budget PL funds STBGP funds Match Additional Member

 FY 2026

-CAMPO \$150,000 120,000 30,000
+CAMPO \$0 0 0

-Total FY 26 \$150,000
+Total FY 26 0